 Or maybe he just wants a better deal for his own, little family – like Trump does.

 Paranoia and conspiracy theories are also becoming official policy

 It also looks likely that Fidesz’ paranoia about “foreign powers undermining the regime” is not just showmanship anymore.

 A leaked internal memo for Fidesz members (on what to say to the press) reads:

 “It is in Hungary’s interest to have as many internationally acclaimed, autonomous higher educational institutions in order to enhance the Hungarian knowledge-capital, but it is not in Hungary’s interest to allow international attempts to influence and undermine, to attempt the subvert of the legally elected prime minister and president.“

 The week Lex CEU was passed, another piece of legislation was also tabled: about listing foreign-funded NGOs, Russia-style.

 Finally, Lex CEU also serves as an attempt to win back the political agenda, and find a suitable confrontation in which Orbán can thrive a year before elections.
-Ever since a youth movement humiliated Orbán’s monumental corruption plans to host the 2024 Olympics, there has been no new communication flash bomb that worked.
+Ever since a youth movement humiliated Orbán’s monumental corruption plan to host the 2024 Olympics, there has been no new communication flash bomb that worked.